Mor-sTech/Apache-Cassandra/README.md

 # Apache-Cassandra
-Repositório referente a utilização do Apache Cassandra no Projeto.
+Repositório referente a utilização do Apache Cassandra no projeto.

 Instalação do Cassandra realizada via Docker: